dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 - To find your project ID, go to **Develop** in the navigation.
 Select the dbt Cloud project URL, such as `https://cloud.getdbt.com/develop/26228/projects123456`, where the project ID is `123456`.

-## Using dbt Cloud CLI
+## Use the dbt Cloud CLI

-The dbt Cloud CLI is a drop-in replacement for dbt Core.
+The dbt Cloud CLI shares the same set of commands as dbt Core.
 When you invoke a dbt command, that command is sent to dbt Cloud for processing.
 Since this is still invoking dbt under the hood, you'll still need to run `dbt deps`, followed by the same model build commands you typically run.

 Share feedback or request features you'd like to see on the [dbt community Slack](https://getdbt.slack.com/archives/C05M77P54FL).